ExaFEL/docs/_posts/2017-05-19-cspad_calib.md

   ```

 ### Quadrant alignment
-The CSPAD detector features $$32\times 2$$ Si detectors, of which are distributed over four quadrants for the detector.
+The CSPad detector features $$32\times 2$$ Si detectors, of which are distributed over four quadrants for the detector.
 It is necessary to determine the optimal alignment of these quadrants relative to one another, as it can vary across experiments due to the modularity of the detector.
 As such, one method to obtain and correct for the inter-quadrant spacings is through the use of powder diffraction rings.
 This assumes crystals of all possible orientations contribute to the diffraction process, and therefore generate rings at a radius determined by the beam wavelength.
 This is due to all possible Fourier components (Bragg peaks) being observed.
 By assuming that these rings are concentric over a $$ 2\pi$$ angular sweep, the detectors can be positioned to optimise this annular condition.

 This is checked with the command `cspad.quadrants_cbf`.
 Assuming the beam centre is appropriately positioned relative to the detector quadrants, a rotation of the quadrant through $$ \pi/4$$ about the beam center yield high correlation with the unrotated data.
 The above command performs a planar search for the offsets that optimise this correlation, and use these to determine the alignment of the quadrants.
 Following the correlation examination, the command outputs a new file with the corrected quadrant values.
 Assuming the composite maximum for a bright run (`--run=74`) the command is run as follows: